ethereum-optimism/community-hub/src/docs/developers/tutorials.md

 ::: tip OVM 2.0 Release Dates
 OVM 2.0 is already released on the Kovan test network.
-On October 28th we will deploy it to the production Optimistic Ethereum network.
+We expect to deploy it to the production Optimistic Ethereum network on November 11th.
 :::

 ## Getting Started